laravel/nova-docs/2.0/metrics/defining-metrics.md

 ### Value Result Formatting

-You can add a prefix and/or suffix to the Value metric's result by calling the `prefix` and `suffix` methods when returning the `ValueResult`:
+You can add a prefix and / or suffix to the Value metric's result by calling the `prefix` and `suffix` methods when returning the `ValueResult`:

 ```php
 public function calculate(Request $request)